-At FGL Store we work towards being as sustainable as we can.
-We strive to create a long lasting wardrobe.
+FGL Store work towards being as sustainable as possible.

 They work with small scale production and with a unique technique, dabu printing - where they use clay and wood blocks to print patterns on fabrics.